 Open fractures are clearly visible as traces in both ATV and OTV.
 In the cores, open fractures are identified by mineral precipitation on the fracture surfaces and in several instances vuggy porosity develops, likely due to hydrothermal alteration.
 The filled fractures are generally dark in color, commonly filled with biotite and/or quartz, and are discrete features less than 1-2 mm thick.
 Ductile shear zones occur in varying degrees of intensity.
-Some mylonite to ultra-mylonites have sub-millimeter foliations spanning a couple of meters in thickness or can occur as an abrupt strain localization feature of a couple to tens of centimeters in thickness.
-The quartz (commonly smoky grey) or aplitic dikes and veins thickness ranges from less than 1 cm to about 20 cm.
+Some mylonite to ultramylonites have sub-millimeter foliations spanning a couple of meters in thickness or can occur as an abrupt strain localization feature of a couple to tens of centimeters in thickness.
+The thickness of quartz (commonly smoky grey) or aplitic dikes and veins ranges from less than 1 cm to about 20 cm.
 While compositional foliation in the granite protolith is generally not visible in cores or logs, in some cases the grains do align to form a weakly foliated texture at the core scale.

-It appears that three distinct lithological units are present in the characterized rock volume, as revealed by the compiled core descriptions in CB1-3 (Figure 5).
+It appears that three distinct lithological units are present in the characterized rock volume, as revealed by the compiled core descriptions in CB1-3 (Fig. 5).
 Depending on the specific borehole, the first unit reaches to the measured depth (MD) of about 60 to 120 m.
 This unit is characterized by dikes (mostly aplitic) and isolated shear fractures.
 This shallow unit of the rock volume appears rather intact with less fractured and less deformed features.
 Deformation is significantly more intense in the middle unit, between 120 and 200 m MD, where the majority of fault zones are located.
 These fault zones are composed of multiple branches of anastomosing individual fault cores.
-After about 100 m of this highly fractured and highly deformed unit, or below ~200 m MD, deformation seems to diminish as fault zones are fewer and thinner than in the middle unit above.
-The fractures in this third unit are more discrete and singular as opposed to forming in swarms.
+After about 100 m of this highly fractured and highly deformed unit, or below $\sim 200$ m MD, deformation seems to diminish, as fault zones are fewer and thinner than in the middle unit above.
+The fractures in